 4. Hollywood Studios was the most mellow of them all and we made it our last stop.

-1. Attractions and rides – Fast Pass Action – make sure you find out what rides you want to go on and which have the fast pass.
+1. Attractions and rides – Hollywood studios Orlando fastpass – make sure you find out what rides you want to go on and which have the fast pass.
 I found that most rides at Hollywood studios don’t get too crowded, except one – Toy Story Woody Ride.
 Ironically, I didn’t even know this was the most popular ride in the park.
-But it was the one where babies would have a blast the same as adults.
+But it was the one where babies would have a blast, the same as adults.
 We got our fast pass at 11 am for the 3 pm, by 1 pm there were no more left and the ride literally had 75 minute waits all day long.

 Tower of Terror was for my older boy.
 And while racing to get the fast pass entrance for him, I got to check out Sunset Blvd.